JujuAdams/Bento/docs/0.1/Introduction.md

 Bento is a user interface framework.
 It is intended to be used for player-facing UI rather than, say, debug menus.
 This library doesn't seek to solve every single user interface problem, but it should cover the majority of basic games.

+This page will introduce you to the various concepts in Bento.
+There's a lot to talk about and organising it is, honestly, something I haven't totally figured out yet.
+You're welcome to swing by [the Discord](https://discord.gg/8krYCqr) to ask targeted questions at your leisure.

 &nbsp;

 ### BentoScript

 One of the core principles of Bento is making it easy to iterate quickly on your UI layouts.
 Bento offers a GML API to build interfaces but the library works best when you use the custom BentoScript language instead.
-Don't worry!
-BentoScript is very similar to GML, it just has a couple special features to make it more convenient to use.
+BentoScript is similar to GML, it just has a couple special features to make it more convenient to use.

 Using a custom scripting language has a couple major advantages.
 The really big one is that Bento supports live coding.
 If you're not happy with where a button is on your main menu, you can change the script that builds the main menu and it'll update immediately in-game.
 This is very helpful!
 BentoScript is so powerful that you could quite easily build an entire game inside of it.
 You can read more about BentoScript [here](BentoScript).